eloqdata/eloq-website/website/eloqkv/docker-deploy.md

 "world"
 ```

-## Setup EloqKV cluster using Docker
+## Pass in Configuration and Setup EloqKV cluster

-Each container will function as an EloqKV node.
-To set up an EloqKV cluster using Docker, you'll need at least three containers, each with a unique configuration file.
-You can mount the local directory containing the `eloqkv.ini` file to the `/home/eloquser/EloqKV/conf` directory inside the container, replacing the default `eloqkv.ini`.
+Often, we need to pass a configuration file to EloqKV to modify its behavior.
+See the [previous document](../eloqkv/install-from-binary#prepare-eloqkv-config-file) to find out some of the configuration options.
+The easiest way to pass in the configuration file is to [bind mount](https://docs.docker.com/engine/storage/bind-mounts/) a directory containing a file named `eloqkv.ini` to directory `/home/eloquser/EloqKV/conf` inside the container, replacing the default `eloqkv.ini`.
+An alternative is to modify the original `eloqkv.ini` directly in the container.

-In the example below, assume you have generated three configuration files located in `/data/conf1`, `/data/conf2`, and `/data/conf3`.
+As an example, we show how to create a simple EloqKV cluster using containers in a server.
+We will need 3 containers to form a cluster.
+In this example, assume we have generated three configuration files located in `/data/conf1`, `/data/conf2`, and `/data/conf3`.

 ```
 #/data/conf1/eloqkv.ini